 Issuing a CAS

-- Academic progression: Students cannot start a new course, even with the same sponsor if you have not completed the course for which you were last granted Tier 4 leave.
+- Academic progression: Students cannot start a new course, even with the same sponsor if you have not completed the course for which you were last granted a Tier 4 or Student visa.
 If you are applying to study on a new programme but you have not achieved the qualification for which you were studying you won't be able to renew your visa in the UK.
-You will have to reapply from your home country and make a fresh Tier 4 application.
+You will have to reapply from your home country and make a fresh Student visa application.

-- Number of years of any previous study in the UK ( 5 years cap).
+- Number of years of any previous study in the UK.

-- Current Passport and any current tier 4 visa.
+- Current Passport and any current Tier 4 or Student visa.

 - Reason for previous visa refusal (if applicable).